actions-marketplace-validations/yzAlvin_action-yaml-front-matter/README.md

 # Front Matter to JSON Action

-Parse the front matter of files in a directory into a JSON array.
+Parse the front matter (markdown metadata) of files in a directory into a JSON array.

 This action outputs a JSON array which can be commited as a file, and is useful for CI purposes.